Garrett Cooper Player Props: Marlins vs. Pirates

 Garrett Cooper At The Plate

-- Cooper has seven doubles, a triple, eight home runs and nine walks while hitting .228.
+- Cooper is hitting .238 with eight doubles, a triple, nine home runs and nine walks.

-- Looking at the 54 games he has played this year, he's went deep in eight of them (14.8%), and in 3.8% of his trips to the plate.
+- Looking at the 55 games he has played this season, he's went deep in nine of them (16.4%), and in 4.1% of his trips to the dish.

-- Cooper has had at least one RBI in 35.2% of his games this season (19 of 54), with two or more RBI nine times (16.7%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 36.4% of his games this season, Cooper has had at least one RBI.
+He's picked up more than one in 18.2% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.